Blind Joe Taggart

-Life
+Early life

 Taggart was born in Abbeville, South Carolina, and by 1910 attended South Carolina Institute for the Deaf, Dumb and Blind in Spartanburg.
 By 1917, he was living and working as a musician in Atlanta, Georgia.
 He married and moved to Chicago before 1921.

+Career

 He made his first recordings in 1926, for the Vocalion label.
 These were among the first recordings to be made of a so-called "guitar evangelist".
 His recordings of religious songs under the name Blind Joe Taggart included "The Storm Is Passing Over", "I Will Not Be Removed", "Take Your Burden to the Lord", and "I Wish My Mother Was On That Train".
 As well as recording solo, he recorded duets with his wife Emma, and also recorded with James Taggart, presumed to be his son.
 Some of his recordings have been cited as having "traces of some of the earliest [blues] musical styles to have ever been recorded".

 As an itinerant blues performer, he was helped to and around venues by the young Josh White.
 According to White, Taggart was "tricky, nasty, mean", and something of a fraud because he had partial vision rather than being completely blind.
 Records suggest that he wore one artificial eye, but had some sight in his other eye.
 According to record collector John Tefteller: "The labels knew they could sell more records by putting the word 'Blind' before the artist's name...
 Black people were considered inferior.
 It was awful.
 They were being recorded, almost exclusively, by white producers.
 I don't know if these singers really wanted to call themselves 'Blind' or not.
 Probably not."

 Taggart recorded secular blues songs under several pseudonyms, for different labels, including Paramount and Decca.
 The question of whether he was the performer credited as "Six Cylinder Smith" is unresolved.
-Eugene Chadbourne has commented: "When a bluesman assumed another name, the reason was not some kind of schizophrenia but usually an effort to do extra recording outside of a contract that had already been signed under one name.
+Eugene Chadbourne has commented: "When a bluesman assumed another name, the reason was not some kind of schizophrenia, but usually an effort to do extra recording outside of a contract that had already been signed under one name.
 In the case of Taggart, he may have recorded secular blues numbers under the name of Smith, because in his former performing identity he was known as a gospel blues singer in the style of Blind Willie Johnson."

 Taggart's last commercial recordings were issued in 1934.
 He remarried in Chicago in 1943, and made a religious test recording for the Presto label in 1948.

+Death

 He died of uremia in Presbyterian-St Luke's Hospital, Chicago, in 1961, at the age of 68.